cwendorf/EASI/B-Tutorials/Repeated/README.md

 ### Overview of this Example

-The **Repeated** files analyze an example of a single-factor within-subjects design.
+The **Repeated** files analyze an example of a single-factor within-subjects design (from Wendorf, 2019).
 These analyses include the following:

 - Analyses of Mutiple Variables (equivalent to one-sample analyses for each instance of a variable)
 - Analyses of Variable Differences (equivalent to a comparison analysis two instances of a variable)